arthur-stat/sakimq/README.md

 > This is a wheel project.
 Its purpose is not to create a high-performance, highly-available message queue, but to implement a practically usable MQ within the scope of my current skills.

 > Why is this project named SakiMQ? 'cause I stan [Tenma Saki](https://pjsekai.sega.jp/character/unite01/saki/index.html)!

+# Implemented Features

+Here are some scattered features in the process of design and implementation.

+- Publish-Subscribe Model & Observer Pattern.
+- The explicit queue leverages Disruptor with its zero-copy capability, a design approach more akin to that of RocketMQ.